Who are the victims of the Bayesian yacht sinking?

 – Jonathan Bloomer

-The Morgan Stanley International bank chairman is a prominent businessman who holds a number of boardroom roles after an extensive career in financial services.
+The Morgan Stanley International bank chairman was a prominent businessman who held a number of boardroom roles after an extensive career in financial services.

-He was the chief executive of global finance group Prudential between 2000 and 2005, and is chairman of Morgan Stanley International as well as Hiscox and property business SDL.
+He was the chief executive of global finance group Prudential between 2000 and 2005, and was chairman of Morgan Stanley International as well as Hiscox and property business SDL.

-Mr Bloomer was among those to give evidence as a defence witness for Mr Lynch, and media reports suggest the pair are close friends.
+Mr Bloomer was among those to give evidence as a defence witness for Mr Lynch, and media reports suggest the pair were close friends.

 Mr Morvillo, 59, a partner at law firm Clifford Chance, represented Mr Lynch during the long-running criminal fraud trial where he was eventually cleared of all charges.